Tournee Japan: Konzerthausorchester, Eliahu Inbal

 In cooperation with the University of Applied Sciences Berlin (HTW), the Konzerthaus has been developing innovative music mediation concepts for classical music in the digital realm since August 2016.
 The focus is on immersion in virtual worlds, virtual reality (VR), as well as expanding reality through virtual elements, also known as augmented reality (AR).
 This project is funded by the European Union (European Regional Development Fund).

 Would you like to stand in the middle of the orchestra and look over the conductor’s shoulder?
 Or switch halls with a single click?
 This is hardly possible in reality, but it is in the digital world!
 After months of joint conceptualisation and programming with the University of Applied Sciences Berlin (HTW), the Konzerthaus opened a digital exhibition in the vestibule in spring 2018.
 Five installations convey the magic and precision of musical interplay, as well as the architecture and history of the Konzerthaus.
-Until spring 2019 the exhibition will be accessible at the visitor centre (box office) during the regular opening hours.
+From spring 2019 the exhibition will be accessible at top of our staircase during the daily opening hours of „EinBlick frei“.
 Admittance is free.

 The “Virtual Quartet” is an AR application that can be used on site or anywhere with the free app “Konzerthaus Plus”.
 If you hold a smartphone over the four playing cards, the musicians of the Konzerthaus Quartet Berlin appear and play the beginning of Franz Schubert’s “Death and the Maiden”.
 The fun application allows you to listen to all four musicians playing together or to focus on individual instruments and thus learn more about their complex interaction.